nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The value for the `title` attribute must be identical to the page number in the source copy.
 For empty pages occurring for example between chapters, the title attribute must have a value corresponding to the number implicit for that page.

-In those cases where pagination of a text cannot be effectively represented using the following rules, the Supplier is required to contact SPSM.
+In those cases where pagination of a text cannot be effectively represented using the following rules, the Supplier is required to contact the Ordering Agency.

 The class attribute must have either of the following values: